 The Castle Today

-Today the Massimo castle is used for several public cultural events and also for banquets and weddings.
-There are five reception rooms which are made available for events, including the Piano Nobile, which has many beautiful frescoes, the Hercules Room, and two other frescoes, which are connected through a corridor.
+Today the Massimo castle (Castello Massimo) is used for several public cultural events and also for banquets and weddings.
+There are five reception rooms that are made available for events, including the Piano Nobile, which has many beautiful frescoes, the Hercules Room, and two other frescoes, which are connected through a corridor.
 The hanging garden is also on the same level.
 The Oliara room is located on the floor below this level and is an informal room.
 The small church located on the grounds of the castle can be used for weddings as well as the larger church in the village itself.